Whitesnake: Formation, Snakebite and Trouble (1976–1978)

 The resulting record, Snakebite, was released in June 1978.
-In Europe, the EP was combined with four tracks from Coverdale's album Northwinds to make up a full-length album.
-Snakebite also contained a slowed down cover of Bobby Bland's "Ain't No Love in the Heart of the City", which had originally been used by the band to audition bass players.
-While the song was only included because the group were short on songs, the track would later become a popular live staple at Whitesnake concerts, with Coverdale calling it "the national anthem of the Whitesnake choir", referring to the band's audience.
+In Europe, the EP was combined with four tracks from Coverdale's Northwinds to make up a full-length album.
+Snakebite contained a slowed down cover of Bobby Bland's "Ain't No Love in the Heart of the City", which had originally been used by the band to audition bass players.
+While it was only included because the group were short on songs, the track would become a popular live staple at Whitesnake concerts, with Coverdale calling it "the national anthem of the Whitesnake choir", referring to the band's audience.
 When Snakebite reached number 61 on the UK Singles Chart, the band were duly signed to EMI proper.

-In July 1978, the band (now known simply as Whitesnake) entered Central Recorders in London to begin work on their first proper studio album with Martin Birch again producing.
+On 5 July 1978, the band, introduced as simply Whitesnake, performed at the Paris Theatre for BBC Radio 1's In Concert programme alongside The Only Ones.
+They then entered Central Recorders in London to begin work on their first full-length studio album with Martin Birch once again producing.
 The recording and mixing only took ten days.
 Towards the end of the sessions, Pete Solley's keyboard parts were completely replaced by Coverdale's former Deep Purple bandmate Jon Lord, who agreed to join Whitesnake after much coaxing from Coverdale.
-Colin Towns and Tony Ashton were also approached, having previously played with fellow Deep Purple offshoots the Ian Gillan Band and Paice Ashton Lord, respectively.
+Colin Towns and Tony Ashton had also been approached, having previously played with fellow Deep Purple offshoots the Ian Gillan Band and Paice Ashton Lord, respectively.

 Whitesnake's debut album Trouble was released in October 1978, and it reached number 50 on the UK Albums Chart.
 In a retrospective review for AllMusic, Eduardo Rivadavia stated: "A few unexpected oddities throw the album off-balance here and there, [...] but all things considered, it is easy to understand why Trouble turned out to be the first step in a long, and very successful career."
 The release of Trouble was followed by an 18-date UK tour, beginning on 26 October 1978.
 The final show at the Hammersmith Odeon in London was recorded and released in Japan as Live at Hammersmith.
 According to Coverdale, this was done to appease Japanese promoters who allegedly refused to book Whitesnake without some kind of a live recording.